 After asking the initial question, he goes on to say to his friend, “you’re with someone we both once shared”.
 This suggests that his friend is now with someone who was once a friend to them both, and the speaker now feels on the outside looking in.
-He used to be very close with both of the subjects in this poem, but now he feels betrayed.
+He used to be very close to both of the subjects in this poem, but now he feels betrayed.

 He then states, “we used to come here,” suggesting that he has come to a place where they used to all gather in order to reminisce the friends he’s lost.
 The place he is in while speaking to his old friend is clearly a place that brings back many fond memories.

-In the third stanza the speaker reveals that the springtime is a time that causes him to Remember his old friends.
+In the third stanza, the speaker reveals that springtime is a time that causes him to Remember his old friends.
 As he walks through the garden, it is in full bloom and fragrant as it was when they used to spend time together.
 This is revealed when he says that, “As the year emerges, the gardens were fragrant”.
 This reference to the aroma in the garden continues to strengthen the reminiscent tone of What were our Dreams, as the sense of smell can often bring back memories.

 In the fourth stanza, the speaker reveals just how dear to him his close friend was when he said that while they were growing up, his friend’s heart and vision was full of life, bringing him vitality and joy through his friendship.
 This is revealed when he says, referring to his dear friend, that the “heart of his blood were the seeds of life”.
 This suggests that the speaker believes that his life had been made more valuable by his time spent with his close friend.